corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/running-your-first-cordapp/run-first-cordapp.md

    {{< figure src="get-cpi-error.png" figcaption="Swagger showing an error response to GET /cpi" alt="Swagger showing an error response to GET /cpi" >}}
    If this occurs, you either have not started Corda, Corda has not finished starting, or something has gone wrong.
 If something has gone wrong, you should try again or [reset the environment](../reset-csde.html) and start again.
    {{< note >}}
-   Each time you start Corda, it is a fresh instance.
+   Each time you start Corda it is a fresh instance.
 There is no persistence of state between restarts.
    {{< /note >}}

 ## Deploying a CorDapp

 You can use the `MyFirstFlow` flow to build a CorDapp, without any further work:
-1. Click the `deployCorda` Gradle task:
+1. Click the `quickDeployCorda` Gradle task:
 {{< figure src="deploy-cordapp.png" width="50%" figcaption="CSDE deployCorda task" alt="CSDE task to deploy a CorDapp in IntelliJ" >}}
    This task runs a series of Gradle tasks to:
    * Build the [CPB](../../../introduction/key-concepts.html#corda-package-bundles-cpbs)